benamie/remote-sensing/docs/Lab 01/10_LabIntro.md

           .filterDate('2011-05-01', '2011-10-01')
           .sort('CLOUD_COVER')
           .first());

         // Display the TM image as a color-IR composite.
         Map.addLayer(tmImage, {bands: ['B4', 'B3', 'B2'], min: 0, max: 0.4}, 'TM');
         ```
+        ---
+        :warning: **Question 1**

+        By assigning the NIR, red, and green bands in RGB (4-3-2), what features appear bright red in a Landsat 5 image and why?

+        ---

     3. For some hints about why the TM data is not the same date as the MSS data, see [this page](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-5?qt-science_support_page_related_con=0#qt-science_support_page_related_con).